 When uBlock Origin works, everything goes smoothly and you’d forget that ads even existed on most websites, and it’ll be weird to you when you hear someone else complain about them.

 However, there are a few times when the extension does not work as intended and one of the most common issues reported by users is that sometimes uBlock Origin does not block ads on Twitch.
-Fortunately, there are ways to fix this problem and they are rather easy too, so if you’re tired of seeing Twitch ads despite having the uBlock Origin extension – then you’re in the right place.

 In This Article